Abingdon and Witney College: Abingdon Campus

 The Abingdon Campus has undergone major refurbishment over the years, with the building work completed in late 2015.
 Part of the refurbishment was the Advanced Skills Centre, funded by the Local Enterprise Partnership.

 Witney Campus

 The redevelopment of the Witney campus was completed in early 2016.
 Among the new facilities is a television studio.
 A Construction Skills Centre is also on-site.

-Common Leys Campus
+Common Leys Farm Campus

 The Common Leys campus is a 60-acre plot in Hailey, Oxfordshire designed for land-based courses.
 Witney Stud Farm is based at the Common Leys campus and is home to a thoroughbred stud and equestrian center, which has been awarded a Queen's Anniversary Prize.
 The facility houses animals such as a family of meerkats, cows, donkeys, sheep, goats, and alpacas.
 It opened a livestock technology building in May 2019 for agritech classes.
 It also has a horticulture unit, equine facilities, a dog grooming room, and a canine hydrotherapy center.

 The Common Leys Campus was graded "outstanding" by Ofsted in January 2014.
+Abingdon and Witney College is a member of the Land Based Colleges Aspiring to Excellence (Landex).